 Kentucky joins 11 other states in the Mississippi River Basin in consolidating efforts to address nutrient problems in waters.
 As members of the Mississippi River/Gulf of Mexico Watershed Nutrient Task Force, these states, along with five federal agencies, are working to develop nutrient reduction strategies and protocols to improve water quality at home and downstream.

-Kentucky’s strategy is being designed as a comprehensive, overarching framework to guide reduction of nutrient loading and develop a reasonable and appropriate watershed-specific plan to manage nutrients.
+Kentucky’s strategy provides an overarching framework to guide reduction of nutrient loading and develop a reasonable and appropriate watershed-specific plan to manage nutrients.
 The strategy will build on programs already in place in Kentucky and will consolidate activities being conducted by other state and federal agencies.